Care & Connection: Your church's adopted missionaries

 Two years later -- in 1923 -- the General Budget (now World Evangelism Fund) came into being.
 At that point box work became a way of providing a personal touch with individual missionaries who began to be supported through a central budget.

-That "boxwork" program evolved into what we call Links.
-It provides valuable personal contact between local churches and missionaries serving elsewhere in the world.
+That "boxwork" program developed LINKS and now into Care & Connectdion.
+It provides personal contact between local churches and missionaries serving elsewhere in the world.

 Afterword

-The Links program connects Nazarene churches with their missionaries serving around the world.
-Through prayer, communication, and practical support, Links aims to foster relationships between missionaries deployed by the denomination and local Nazarene congregations.
-Churches participating in the Links program provide encouragement, financial assistance, care packages, prayer, and other forms of support for missionaries as they fulfill their calling to cross-cultural ministry.
-Links plays a crucial role in sustaining missionary efforts worldwide and nurturing a global community of faith by fostering a sense of connection and partnership.
+The Care & Connection emphasis connects Nazarene churches with their missionaries serving around the world.
+Through prayer, communication, and practical support, Care & Connection aims to develop relationships between missionaries and local Nazarene congregations.
+Churches participating in the Care & Connection emphasis provide encouragement, financial assistance, care packages, prayer, and other forms of support for missionaries as they fulfill their calling to cross-cultural ministry.
+Care & Connection supports missionary efforts worldwide by fostering a sense of connection and partnership.

 More for you on missionaries